Porto, Portugal – Panorama With The Ponte De Luis I And The River Douro

 Gallery Hostel – Super Place

-Not to mention the fact that it was a nightmare getting in and out of that top bunk.
-Other than that the staff was wonderful, and everything was spotless.
+It was a nightmare getting in and out of that top bunk.
+Other than that the staff were wonderful, and everything was spotless.

 My First Lunch At Bugo Art Burgers – Top Rate Chicken Burger